 A growing body of research supports that telling personal narratives, especially after an adverse medical diagnosis, can have positive outcomes on physical and psychological health.
 Embracing and promoting the healing power of storytelling is the mission of Dr. Annie Brewster, an internist at Massachusetts General Hospital, and Dr. Jonathan Adler, a clinical psychologist and professor at Olin College.
-They are Co-Directors of the Health Stories Collaborative, a nonprofit organization dedicated to collecting, honoring, and sharing stories of illness and healing.
+Dr. Brewster is the Founder and Dr. Adler is the Chief Academic Officer of the Health Stories Collaborative, a nonprofit organization dedicated to collecting, honoring, and sharing stories of illness and healing.
 To learn more, go to HealthStoryCollaborative.org.

 The Centering Corporation